 What is employee advocacy?

-Whether online or offline, employee advocacy involves some form of sharing of your products, news, content or even company culture in a way that makes your brand appealing, engaging, and worth checking out.
+During employee advocacy efforts, employees promote your company to others in their network, typically friends, family, and peers.
+Employee advocacy involves some form of sharing of your products, news, content or even company culture in a way that makes your brand appealing, engaging, and worth checking out.

 Employee advocacy is more important than ever for businesses, no matter your size, scale, or scope.
 If you’re not engaging in some form of employee advocacy to supplement your marketing efforts, you could be missing out.